evolution-linux/evolution-docs/src/config/kernel.md

 ## Kernel series

-Void Linux provides many kernel series in the default repository.
+EvolutionOS provides many kernel series in the default repository.
 These are named `linux<x>.<y>`: for example, `linux4.19`.
 You can query for all available kernel series by running: